eddie-energy/architecture/arc42/03-context-and-scope/index.md

 Various options:
 -   Context diagrams
--   Lists of communication partners and their interfaces. -->
+-   Lists of communication partners and their interfaces. test -->

 The context of the system is described by showing the external interfaces and by specifying inputs and outputs.
 We differentiate between business context and technical context (for the same system).